Household Words: History

 During the planning stages, titles originally considered by Dickens included The Robin, The Household Voice, The Comrade, The Lever, and The Highway of Life.

 Household Words was published every Saturday from March 1850 to May 1859.
-Each number cost a mere tuppence, thereby ensuring a wide readership.
+Each number cost a mere tuppence, for the sake of a wider readership.
 The publication's first edition carried a section covering the paper's principles, entitled "A Preliminary Word":

 A longer version of the publication's principles appeared in newspapers such as The Argus in September 1850.

 Theoretically, the paper championed the cause of the poor and working classes, but in fact it addressed itself almost exclusively to the middle class.
 Only the name of Dickens, the journal's "conductor", appeared; articles were unsigned (although authors of serialised novels were identified) and, in spite of its regularly featuring an "advertiser", the paper was unillustrated.

 To boost slumping sales Dickens serialised his own novel, Hard Times, in weekly parts between 1 April and 12 August 1854.
 It had the desired effect, more than doubling the journal's circulation and encouraging the author, who remarked that he was, "three–parts mad, and the fourth delirious, with perpetual rushing at Hard Times".

 That Dickens owned half of the company and his agents, John Forster and William Henry Wills, owned a further quarter of it was insurance that the author would have a free hand in the paper.
 Wills was also appointed associate editor and, in December 1849, Dickens's acquaintance, writer and poet Richard Henry Horne was appointed sub-editor at a salary of "five guineas a week".
 In 1859, however, owing to a dispute between Dickens and the publishers Bradbury and Evans over their refusal to print his "personal statement" regarding his divorce in their other magazine, Punch, publication ceased and Household Words was replaced by All the Year Round, over which Dickens had greater control.

 The journal contained a mixture of fiction and nonfiction.
 A large amount of the non-fiction dealt with the social issues of the time.